Articular cartilage repair

-Articular cartilage repair treatment is focused on the restoration of the surface of an articular joint's hyaline cartilage.
-Over the last few decades, surgeons and researchers have made progress in elaborating surgical cartilage repair interventions.
-Though these solutions do not perfectly restore the articular cartilage, some of the latest technologies start to bring very promising results in repairing cartilages from traumatic injuries or chondropathies.
-These treatments are especially targeted for patients who have articular cartilage damage.
-They provide pain relief, while at the same time slowing down the progression of damage or considerably delaying the joint replacement (knee replacement) surgery.
-Articular cartilage repair treatments helps patients to return to their original lifestyle with reduced pain, regaining mobility, going back to work, and even practicing sports again.
+Articular cartilage repair treatment involves the repair of the surface of the articular joint's hyaline cartilage, though these solutions do not perfectly restore the articular cartilage.
+These treatments have been shown to have positive results for patients who have articular cartilage damage.
+They can provide some measure of pain relief, while slowing down the accumulation of damage, or delaying the need for joint replacement (knee replacement) surgery.

 Different articular cartilage repair procedures

 Though the different articular cartilage repair procedures differ in the technologies and surgical techniques used, they all share the same aim to repair articular cartilage whilst keeping options open for alternative treatments in the future.
 Broadly taken, there are five major types of articular cartilage repair:

 Arthroscopic lavage / debridement

 Arthroscopic lavage is a "cleaning up" procedure of the knee joint.
 This short-term solution is not considered as an articular cartilage repair procedure but rather a palliative treatment to reduce pain, mechanical restriction and inflammation.
 Lavage focuses on removing degenerative articular cartilage flaps and fibrous tissue.
 The main target groups are patients with very small defects of the articular cartilage.